Anti-Slavery and Human Trafficking Statement

 - We benefit from the distribution and broadcasting of live football content; directly from the revenue we receive, and indirectly through increased exposure for our commercial partners.
 Broadcasting revenue is derived from the centrally negotiated domestic and international television and radio rights to the Premier League and UEFA competitions.

-- The Club moved to its state-of-the-art home, the Tottenham Hotspur Stadium in April 2019.
-The venue is multi-use and will also play host to selected fixtures from the Women’s Super League, NFL and English Premiership Rugby side Saracens, and will stage further world-class sport and entertainment events that will help to boost the local economy.
+- The Club’s state-of-the-art home, the Tottenham Hotspur Stadium, is a multi-use venue and once the pandemic restrictions are lifted will play host to selected fixtures from the Women’s Super League, NFL, concerts and English Premiership Rugby side Saracens, and will stage further world-class sport and entertainment events that will help to boost the local economy

 Our Approach To Modern Slavery